How to Measure an iPad for a Case

 Recently we've noticed a bit of a trend here at MacCase: Customers ordering iPad Pro Cases and iPad Sleeves and then contacting us to inform us that we have shipped the wrong size.
 Upon checking their orders, we found we did indeed ship the size they requested.
 They just ordered the wrong size.

 MacCase has been making iPad cases since Steve Jobs introduced the first one back in 2010.
 Throughout the history of MacCase, the problem of customers ordering the wrong size case was not an issue.
-What had changed that suddenly customers were ordering the wrong size iPad and iPad Pro cases?
+What had changed that suddenly customers were ordering the wrong size iPad cases?

 No one enjoys the process of placing an order for a case only to receive the wrong size and then have to have it replaced with the correct size.
-We certainly don't want to ship the wrong size and have the customer be disappointed.
-Maybe we should do a blog post about how to measure an iPad for a case?
-Here we go.
+No accessory company wants to ship the wrong size anything and have the customer be disappointed.
+So we thought, maybe we should do a blog post about how to measure an iPad for a case?

 A Brief History of iPad Size

 Following the product strategy of the iPods, when it came time to refresh the iPad, Apple released the iPad 2 and a smaller sized Mini version.
 So now we have the original which was one size, the new iPad 2 which was slightly different and a new smaller Mini.
 We went from a single iPad size to 3 in one step.
 Yikes!

 As the iPad line grew, Apple wisely changed their naming program.
 They switched it up and followed the strategy of their MacBooks, naming subsequent the newer models based on size of the screen ( 9.7, 10.5, 12.9 ) not on generation (iPad 1, iPad 2, iPad 3).
 Of course they did this after releasing 3 or 4 versions of the original iPad further confusing things if you were looking for a case for an older model.